 Overcoming Anxiety Affected Eyes

-There are a lot of anxiety symptoms that you can learn to connect with and control.
-But your eye symptoms aren't usually one of them.
+There are a lot of anxiety symptoms that you can learn to easily manage, but your eye symptoms are not usually one of them.
 All of the ways that anxiety affects the eyes are the direct result of adrenaline pumping through your body, and until that adrenaline goes away, it's nearly impossible to stop your eyes from reacting the way they do.

 - Make sure you're breathing slowly.
 Over-breathing can cause you to hyperventilate, which may lead to further anxiety and further eye symptoms.